Upside Down

 Dymaxion Map

-Drawing for Projection by William Kentridge
+A charcoal Drawing for Projection by William Kentridge, a Johannesburg landscape in flux

 William Kentridge